-Students have the following three options to choose from to immerse themselves in the study of a culture that's different from mainstream culture:
+Students have three options to choose from in terms of their ability to immerse themselves in the study of a culture that's different from mainstream cultural experiences.
+These faculty-approved courses satisfy the CULTURE component of the Trek graduation requirement.